The Husqvarna 281 XP chainsaw was made between 1986 and 2001.

 If you have or are looking at a green 281 XP with some orange parts, you can paint or dye the orange chainsaw pieces to a matching green color.

-Green army saws are interesting – while no one’s going to see them in the woods, they will most certainly hear them!
+Green army saws are interesting—while no one will see them in the woods, they will most certainly hear them!

-No signs of magnesium rot on this saw which is something to look for when buying an old chainsaw.
+No signs of mag rot on this saw, which is something to look for when buying an old chainsaw.

-We can read the model tag to determine that this saw was made in the 45th week of 1989.
+The model tag indicates that this saw was made in the 45th week of 1989.
 It was the 36th saw off the line that week.

 The clutch cover was made in Sweden.

-It’s surprising to see this saw still has stickers like ‘Professional’ on it.
+It’s surprising that this saw still has stickers like ‘Professional.’

 The 281 has a nylon mesh cartridge air filter.

-Overall, this is a great example of a 281 XP army edition chainsaw.
-As already mentioned, the engine was seized and will need some work, but it’s certainly worth doing.
+This is an excellent example of a 281 XP army edition chainsaw.
+As mentioned, the engine was seized and will need some work, but it’s worth doing.

 Years Made | 1986 – 2001 |